Skip to navigation menu Skip to content

 Illustration of a calendarIllustration of a document pageIllustration of a heart over a handIllustration of an envelopeIllustration of the letter i inside a circleIllustration of a map markerIllustration of a caduceusIllustration of a user with a plus signIllustration of a telephoneIllustration of a question mark inside a circleIllustration of a video cameraDocument with a PDF label

-We want you to have all the information you and your child need to understand your baby’s condition and to participate in treatment.
+We want you to have all the information you need to understand your baby’s condition and to take part in their care.
 This page provides links to resources that we hope will be helpful.

 Resources at Seattle Children’s